-- your name, address and National Insurance number - the date you started work, or - the start date of your Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Credit.
+- your name, address and National Insurance number - the date you started work, or the start date of your Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Credit claim

-We may be able to backdate your claim more than one month, if you, your partner or child have a disability.
+We may be able to backdate your claim more than 1 month if you, your partner or child have a disability.
 There are also separate conditions that apply if you are claiming asylum in the UK.
-For more information go to www.hmrc.gov.uk/taxcredits then follow the link Claiming tax credits then Backdating or claiming ahead for tax credits.
+For more information go to www.hmrc.gov.uk/taxcreditsbackdating